The Ultimate Portland Neighborhood Guide for Newbies

 North Portland Neighborhoods

 Not strictly falling within the 4 quadrants of Portland neighborhoods, North Portland— known as Portland’s “Fifth Quadrant” is an area of Portland that stretches up to Portland’s peninsula where the Columbia meets the Willamette.
 The St. Johns Bridge connects North Portland to NW Portland, but the river divides these two areas resulting in unique characteristics for each!
 Find out which neighborhoods in NoPo would work best for you in our St. Johns, Overlook, and Kenton guides!

 Surrounding Portland Metro Community Guides

 Several areas surrounding Portland Metro don’t necessarily fall into the quadrant layout, but many of these communities offer the perfect balance between city life and suburb calm.
 With easy access to the city, many metro suburbs are great options for families and homebuyers.
-Discover the right area for you in our West Linn and Bethany community guides!
+Discover the right area for you in our Lake Oswego, West Linn, Oregon City, Bethany, and Vancouver, WA community guides!